See also diagrams.

 I’m going to try to get some data visualisation going in python via the hodgepodge method.
 I’d like it to be real-time and interactive or publication-quality, but I won’t be sad if I can’t achieve both simultaneously.

-Visualisation is not especially a strong point of the python; the strong point is hodgepodge, decoupage, bricolage, and, uh, potpourri.
-I think we can cobble something together, or better, use someone else's cobbling.
+Visualisation is not an especially strong suit of python; the strong suit is hodgepodge, decoupage, bricolage, and, uh, potpourri.
+I think we can cobble something together, though, or better, use someone else’s cobbling.

-The classic option is matplotlib although it can't yet do all your modern hipster graphs and is awful at animations and interactions, and it fugly per default.
-However, there are less screamingly heinous libraries which leverage matplotlib as a backend:
+The classic option is matplotlib.
+It can’t do all those modern hipster graphs and is awful at animations and interactions, and it fugly per default, it works OK out of the box.
+There are libraries which use matplotlib as a backend and aim for something smoother.
+Note some confusing terminology; An

-Seaborn is another vaunted extension, which I would describe as an “Edward Tufterizer”
+Seaborn is another vaunted extension, which I would describe as an “Edward Tufterizer”.
+Extends matplotlib with modern apperance and some missing plot types.

 cute hack to justify matplotlib’s existence: xkcd graphs.